annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Small web editor

 You can edit your website in a web browser.
 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
 You can use the normal navigation, make some changes and see the result immediately.
-The small web editor allows you to edit content files and upload media files.
-It is a great way to update your website.
+The small web editor allows you to change content files, upload media files and configure settings.
 Text formatting with Markdown is supported.
 HTML is also supported.
 [Learn more about the small web editor](https://github.com/annaesvensson/yellow-edit).

 ### Small layout system

 You can customise your website with HTML and CSS.
 Fortunately you don't have to learn a web framework, but can use normal HTML and CSS.
 For sophisticated layouts there's an API for developers.
 This allows you to access content files, create control structures and most of it will probably seem pretty familiar to you as a developer.
 We are using the same API everywhere, from layout files to extensions.
 [Learn more about layouts](how-to-customise-a-layout) and [themes](how-to-customise-a-theme).

-### Small extension system

-You can customise your website with extensions.
-This allows you to customise nearly every aspect of the system.
-The idea is that the standard installation includes the most important things for small websites.
-You can add more features later.
-There are extensions with additional features, languages and themes that you can install.
-We are using the same API everywhere, from layout files to extensions.
-[Learn more about extensions](https://github.com/annaesvensson/yellow-update) and [making extensions](https://github.com/annaesvensson/yellow-publish).

 ### Built-in web server